 Domotics, or home automation, defines techniques or technology capable of automating private homes providing a series of services for the comfort and security of the residents.
-Although many techniques are also used in building automation, such as light and climate, automatic closing of doors and light and climate, automatic closing of doors and windows, control or surveillance systems, domotics also refers to additional functions such as multimedia home entertainment systems, automatic plant watering and pet feeding, and automatic scenes for dinners and parties.
+Although many techniques are also used in building automation, such as light and climate, automatic closing of doors and windows, control or surveillance systems, domotics also refers to additional functions such as multi-media home entertainment systems, automatic plant watering and pet feeding, and automatic scenes for dinners and parties.

-The expression smart home, or intelligent home, relates to the integration of different devices for
+The expression smart home, or intelligent home, relates to the integration of different devices for the automatic control of household appliances, with sensors and telecommunication systems for remote control or assistance.
+An integrated home is therefore controlled by using appropriate interfaces, e.g. buttons, remote controls, touch screens, keyboards and voice recognition, which communicate with a central computer unit or a distributed intelligence system.

-Automatic pet feeder

 We can distinguish five levels of home automation, but we can only talk of 'smart homes' from the third level onwards.
 The levels are the following:

-- 1. homes which contain intelligent objects homes contain single, stand-alone applications and objects which function in an intelligent manner, i.e. a kitchen robot with a database of recipes. - 2. homes which contain intelligent, communicating objects homes contain appliances and objects which function intelligently in their own right and which also exchange information between one another to increase functionality, i.e. when it is dark, a sensor sends a signal to the computer to switch on the lights. - 3. connected homes homes have internal and external networks, allowing interactive and remote control of systems, as well as access to services and information, both within and beyond the home, i.e. a central computer controls all the devices in the house. - 4. learning homes patterns of activity in the homes are recorded and the accumulated data are used to anticipate users' needs and to control the technology accordingly, i.e. the central system has a database and knows how to behave, for example, in case of snow, intense cold, etc. - 5. attentive homes the activity and location of people and objects within the homes are constantly registered, and this information is used to control technology in anticipation of the occupants' needs, i.e. lights are automatically switched on or off as you move from one room to another.
+- 1. homes which contain intelligent objects homes contain single, stand-alone applications and objects which function in an intelligent manner, i.e. a kitchen robot with a database of recipes. - 2. homes which contain intelligent, communicating objects homes contain appliances and objects i.e. when it is dark, a sensor sends a signal to the computer to switch on the lights.

+- 3. connected homes homes have internal and external networks, allowing interactive and remote control of systems, as well as access to services and information, both within and beyond the home, i.e. a central computer controls all the devices in the house. - 4. learning homes patterns of activity in the homes are recorded and the accumulated data are used to anticipate users' needs and to control the technology accordingly, i.e. the central system has a database and knows how to behave, for example, in case of snow, intense cold, etc. - 5. attentive homes the activity and location of people and objects within the homes are constantly registered, and this information is used to control technology in anticipation of the occupants' needs, i.e. lights are automatically switched on or off as you move from one room to another.